mateusz-kolodziejczyk/movie-app/README.md

 ......
 Insert a list of the additional routes supported by your Movies Fan app.
 If relevant, specify which of the routes require authentication, i.e. protected/private.

-+ /movies/favorites (protected) - displays the user's favorite movies selection.
++ /movie/:id/cast (public) - displays an abridged version of the cast list on a movie page
-+ /reviews/:id (public) - displays the full text of a movie review.
++ /reviews/:id/full-cast (public) - displays the full cast of a movie on a separate page
-+ etc.
-+ etc.
++ /movies/top-rated - displays a list of the top rated movies on tmdb
++ /person/:id - displays information about a particular person
++ /movies/watchlist - displays a list of all the movies added to the watchlist

 ### Data hyperlinking.